LipSurf/plugins/docs/help.md

 #### _Please don't hesitate to ask us and the community!_

-Just write on [Plugin Development section](https://forum.lipsurf.com) the LipSurf Forum.
+Simply post in the ["Plugin Development" category](https://discuss.lipsurf.com/c/plugin-development) on the LipSurf Forum.
 We will answer your questions there in a timely fashion!

 ::: tip NOTE
-We are not using any chat support channels as we want the Q&A to be easily searchable for everyone who might have similar questions in the future.
+We are not using any chat support channels at the moment as we want the Q&A to be easily searchable for everyone who might have similar questions in the future.
 :::

 ## Bug Reports, Documentation Improvements or PR's